 Difficulties finding a suitable time slot to book?

-Sometimes there are not many time slots on Harley Therapy online calendar for new client bookings, but don’t worry, if you can’t find a suitable time slot on the calendar, just contact me.
-There is always more available time slots in my own diary.
+Sometimes there are not many time slots in online booking system, but don’t worry, if you can't find a suitable time slot on the online booking system, just contact me.
+There are always more available time slots in my own diary.
 Feel free to send me email email@example.com to discuss more and arrange time for consultation session.